 David Piner, Michigan's top captive regulator, "is very fair and flexible.
 He is a great regulator to work with," said Bill Mourelatos, a managing director with Aon PLC in Burlington, Vermont.

 And that, in turn, has helped fuel the growth of Michigan as a captive domicile.
-At the end of 2020, Michigan had 26 captives, a more than 50 percent increase since 2013.
+At the end of 2021, Michigan had 22 captives, up from 20 in 2016.

 More striking, though, than the increase in its licensed captives, has been the huge jump in the amount of business Michigan captives are doing.